drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Once set up and aligned, the mechanical configuration remains fixed through the duration of the measurements.
 The ND filter wheel is adjusted and left in a fixed setting for each dataset, each comprising a set of exposure settings.

 ## Spectrometer Construction
 The following describes the instrument that we used to test the new sensor device.
-The following pictures show (a) the "optical bench" and (b) the optical bench with housing constructed of black opaque plastic (1/8").
+The following pictures show (a) the "optical bench" and (b) the optical bench with housing constructed of black opaque plastic.
 The sensor can be seen mounted after the second lens and the controller can be seen at the top rear of the cover with a blue USB cable running to the computer.
 We have a center wavelength of about 520nm and cover the range from about 290nm to 740nm.
 Optical resolution with a 200um slit is about 3nm.

 <p align="center">
 <img src="Images/SpectrometerAssembly_cropped.jpg" alt="Spectrometer Assembly" width="33%" height="auto">